Help for Ukrainian refugees

 Guidance for local authorities

 A per-person tariff of £10,500 is paid to support local authorities running the scheme.
-For Ukrainian arrivals after 1 January 2023, the council tariff falls to £5,900 per person.
-Councils will continue to receive the previous amount for any Ukrainian already in the UK.
+For Ukrainian arrivals after 1 January 2023, the council tariff fell to £5,900 per person.
+Councils continue to receive the previous amount for any Ukrainian already in the UK.

 There is additional guidance for councils on assisting unaccompanied children; there is also guidance on sponsors withdrawing from the scheme and on handling suspected fraud.
 Councils also have guidance on regularising a child's status if they are born in the UK.
 See below for guidance on dealing with homelessness.